App Development Timeline in 2026

 • Is the information in the right order?

 Design changes are cheap.
 Code changes are not.
-An hour in a design tool can save a week of engineering fixes.
+One hour in design can save a week of engineering fixes.

 This stage often takes 3 to 6 weeks for an MVP.
-It depends on how many screens and flows you need, and how much testing and iteration you do.
+The timeline depends on how many screens you need, how many user flows exist, and how much testing or revision happens.

 Bringing Your App to Life with Engineering